The Following Blog Posts Contain Information Related To:

 Surgery Defamation: Doctor Sues Patients Over Online Review

 You’re a plastic surgeon who recently operated on a woman named Cruella.
 Faithful to her name, Cruella likes to complain – even when there’s nothing to criticize!
 And after working with you, Cruella posted exaggerated gripes about your practice.

 So, the question is: Can you sue Cruella for online defamation?
 Could you win?

 What happens if a patient leaves a scathing online review about your plastic surgery practice?

+Yes, you’re absolutely entitled to pursue a defamation lawsuit against patients who post libelous missive.
 That said, it’s important to understand the difference between defamation and a negative opinion.

-A verifiable false statement of fact
+A false statement of fact